 Workplace harassment occurs when a co-worker, manager or any other person at the workplace (e.g. a customer, contractor or volunteer) harasses, alarms or distresses another person with his or her behaviour.
 It may also pose a risk to the victim's safety and health.

-Forms of harassment include but are not limited to:
+Types of workplace harassment include but are not limited to:

 • Threatening, abusive or insulting language or non-verbal gestures